How To Grow Lettuce For Great Harvests All Year Long

 Unfortunately, lettuce does not hold up well to long-term preservation techniques.
 However, if your lettuce is wilting faster than you’re making salads, you can use your lettuce greens up quickly by making a creamy lettuce soup or by making a stir-fry with them.
-While most people do not think of lettuce as being something which is meant to be cooked, it can be treated like spinach or other wilting greens, and can make a tasty side dish or a lightly-sweet soup.
+While most people do not think of lettuce as being something that is meant to be cooked, it can be treated like spinach or other wilting greens and can make a tasty side dish or a lightly-sweet soup.

 There are people who have dehydrated lettuce to make a lettuce powder to add to smoothies or other power drinks, and that is an option, but it will not provide much flavor to your beverages.
 Still, if you have an abundance of lettuce, this might be an option for you!

-You can also use this method to try to make lettuce “chips”, but as they crumble in your fingers, this may be more trouble than it’s worth; using them as a powder is easier.
+You can also use this method to try to make lettuce “chips,” but as they crumble in your fingers, this may be more trouble than it’s worth; using them as a powder is easier.

 Dehydrated lettuce does not rehydrate very well.
 It’ll be limp and unappetizing.
 It’s best to use it in its dried form.

 Lettuce should be pretty easy to grow.
 But what if it’s not?
 Here’s a list of common issues you may encounter and how to handle them.

 One of the most common problems is poor germination.
 This occurs when you’re not watering consistently or frequently enough while trying to sprout new lettuce plants.
 The soil must be consistently and evenly moist for best germination.
 While some types of lettuce have lower rates of germination than others, the majority typically have about an 85% germination rate, so your watering habits are likely the issue.